 The biggest difference between these two baby monitors is that Wi-Fi baby monitors are connected to the internet and they use a standard and open protocol, i.e. Wi-Fi, while non-Wi-Fi baby monitors are localized therefore they don’t require Wi-Fi.

 Below are other outstanding differences between non-wifi and wifi video baby monitors:

 Wi-Fi baby monitors require a router since they operate using Wi-Fi while non-Wi-Fi baby monitors are localized so they don’t require Wi-Fi or internet connection.
 Non-wifi baby monitors are most suitable for you to monitor your baby within a limited distance of up to 300 meters or up to approximately 1000 ft.
 A few brands, however, exceed this transmission range and can transmit signals up to 1500 ft.

 In summary, get a Wifi baby monitor if you want to monitor your baby without limitation of distance.
 On the other hand, get a non-wifi baby monitor if you are only interested in localized video and audio monitoring that will not exceed 1500 ft.

 Privacy & Security

-Non-Wi-Fi baby monitors handle data transmission via frequency channels that are non-static so they are theoretically speaking unhackable hence more secure.
-Wi-Fi baby monitors, on the other hand, use Wi-Fi which is open to hacking by anyone with basic hacking skills.
+Non-Wi-Fi baby monitors handle data transmission via frequency channels that are non-static so they are theoretically speaking unhackable and hence more secure.
+Wi-fi baby monitors, on the other hand, use Wi-Fi which is open to hacking by anyone with basic hacking skills.